 - Parent’s names and phone numbers (cell and work)

 - One emergency contact name and phone number (not a parent)

 - Childcare provider name and number if applicable

 Remember that if you’re in an accident, your car seats might need to be replaced.
 Talk to your insurance company.

 Used car seats

 - Be sure to know when your seats expire.
-The seats typically expire about 6 years after manufacturing due to unseen breakdown in the materials used to make the seat.
+The seats typically expire about 6 years after manufacturing.
+This is due to unseen breakdown in the materials used to make the seat.

 - Never buy a used seat from someone you do not know.
-A friend or family member should verify that it hasn’t been in an accident and it’s not expired before you use it.
+A friend should verify that it hasn’t been in an accident and it’s not expired before you use it.

 - Don’t just throw your old car seat away.
 Someone might try to use it past its expiration date.
 You can break it down into pieces to make it unusable or you can see if you can recycle it.